Bruno-Diego/CodeInstitutePortfolio1/README.md

 Welcome fellow visitor,

-The Yin Yang Lifestyle Website with the purpose of bring the ancient principles of Yin and Yang to the modern life and provide the user with resources that can make his life more balanced, healthy and peaceful.
+The Yin Yang Lifestyle Website has the purpose of bring the ancient principles of Yin and Yang to the modern life and provide the user with resources that can make his life more balanced, healthy and peaceful.

 This website is made up of the following sections:

   1. Home/Introduction.
   2. Resources with Videos, Audios and Useful Links.
-  3. Contact with information about the creation and a form to sign up to the newsletter.
+  3. Contact with information about the creation and a form to submit an e-mail to the creator.

 The business goals for this website are: